putyourlightson/craft-blitz/README.md

 When a URL is cached, the static cached file will be served up on all subsequent requests.
 Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
 The easiest way to do this is to add excluded URI patterns for such pages.

-Blitz offers a workaround for injecting dynamic content into a cached page using an AJX request.
+Blitz offers a workaround for injecting dynamic content into a cached page using an AJAX (Javascript XHR) request.
 The following template tags are available for doing so.

 #### `{{ craft.blitz.getUri('/template/name') }}`

-Returns the contents of the URI provided.
+Returns a script that injects the contents of the URI provided.

 #### `{{ craft.blitz.csrfInput() }}`

-Returns a dynamically generated CSRF input field.
+Returns a script that injects a CSRF input field.

 ## Cache Invalidation